OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # instead of attaching that information to the regular M105 responses
      repetierTargetTemp: false

+     # Whether to enable external heatup detection (to detect heatup triggered e.g. through the printer's LCD panel or
+     # while printing from SD) or not.
+Causes issues with Repetier's "first ok then response" approach to
+     # communication, so disable for printers running Repetier firmware.
+     externalHeatupDetection: true

      # Whether to enable the keyboard control feature in the control tab
      keyboardControl: true